2 Chronicles 17

 Notes

-This passage is unique to Chronicles and has no parallel in Kings.
-It describes what may be the most theologically significant action of Jehoshaphat's reign: a systematic, state-sponsored program of Torah education.
-The delegation consists of three groups working together: five royal officials (v.
+Unique to Chronicles, this passage describes a systematic, state-sponsored program of Torah instruction, perhaps the defining act of Jehoshaphat's reign.
+The delegation comprises three groups: five royal officials (v.
 7), nine Levites (v.
 8a), and two priests (v.
 8b).
-This threefold structure -- civil, Levitical, and priestly -- reflects the Chronicler's conviction that proper governance requires the integration of royal authority with religious instruction.
+This civil-Levitical-priestly structure reflects the Chronicler's conviction that proper governance cannot be separated from religious instruction.

-The infinitive לְלַמֵּד ("to teach") is from the Piel of למד, which in the Piel means "to cause to learn, to instruct."
-The verb appears three times in this short passage (vv.
-7, 9 twice), emphasizing the centrality of instruction.
+The verb לְלַמֵּד ("to teach," Piel of למד) appears three times in this short passage -- in verse 7 and twice in verse 9 -- underscoring that instruction, not ceremony or sacrifice, is central here.
 The Levites' traditional role as teachers of the law is rooted in Deuteronomy 33:10: "They shall teach Jacob your ordinances and Israel your law."

-The verb וַיָּסֹבּוּ ("they went around") in verse 9, from the root סבב, indicates a systematic circuit -- they made a tour of all the cities.
-This was not a one-time event but a deliberate, organized campaign of instruction.
-This program anticipates the public reading of the law by Ezra in Nehemiah 8:1-8, which similarly involved Levites helping the people understand what was read.
+The verb וַיָּסֹבּוּ ("they went around," from סבב) indicates a systematic circuit through all the cities -- a deliberate, organized campaign of instruction, not a single occasion.
+It anticipates the public reading of the law by Ezra (Nehemiah 8:1-8), where Levites likewise helped the people understand what was read.

-The name בֶּן חַיִל ("Ben-hail") is itself interesting; it means "son of valor" or "son of strength," using the same word חַיִל that describes the military forces in verse 2 and the mighty warriors later in the chapter.
+The name בֶּן חַיִל ("Ben-hail"), meaning "son of valor," uses the same word חַיִל that describes the military forces in verse 2 and the mighty warriors later in the chapter — a quiet reminder that teaching and soldiering serve the same king.
 Several of the other names are theophoric, bearing witness to the LORD: Obadiah ("servant of the LORD"), Zechariah ("the LORD remembers"), Nethanel ("God has given"), and Micaiah ("who is like the LORD?").

 International Recognition and Military Power (vv.
 10-19)